dekoza/mtgpl/docs/_sources/STX.rst.txt

 :mtgtip:`Explore the Vastlands<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/1/8/18a2bdc8-b705-4eb5-b3a5-ff2e2ab8f312.jpg?1617901976|https://scryfall.com/card/stx/6/wandering-archaic-explore-the-vastlands?utm_source=api>`
-   Each player looks at the top five cards of their library, reveals a land card and/or an instant or sorcery card from among them, then puts the cards they revealed this way into their hand and the rest on the bottom of their library in a random order.
+   Each player looks at the top five cards of their library and may reveal a land card and/or an instant or sorcery card from among them.
+Each player puts the cards they revealed this way into their hand and the rest on the bottom of their library in a random order.
 Each player gains 3 life.

 :mtgtip:`Academic Probation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/05521edf-f47f-4e7a-aec5-cdc4ae7368c2.jpg?1617444412|https://scryfall.com/card/stx/7/academic-probation?utm_source=api>`